morse-simulator/morse/doc/morse/dev/adding_component.rst

 one.
 The `raw` level is implemented directly by `MyImageSensor` while the `processed` level is handled by `MyProcessedImageSensor` class.

-We may observe that the `processed` level as a flag `default=True`.
-While not mandatory, it is recommended to define a default level to allow the usage of your component with minimal configuration.
+We may observe that the `processed` level has a flag `default=True`.
+While not mandatory, it is recommended to define a default level to allow the use of your component with minimal configuration.

-An user would configure this sensor in a script that way:
+A user would configure this sensor in a script like this:

 .. code-block:: python